Skip to main content

 How does The School for International Studies at Bammel rank in TX?

-The School for International Studies at Bammel is ranked #2780 out of 8,547 schools in TX.
+The School for International Studies at Bammel ranks #7,942 of 8,552 schools in TX.

 What is The School for International Studies at Bammel's MySchoolScout rating?

-The School for International Studies at Bammel has a composite rating of 7.1 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+The School for International Studies at Bammel has a current MySchoolScout rating of 3.6 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 Is The School for International Studies at Bammel a charter school?